alexvasseur/cf-sharedfsphp/README.md

 You can review manifest.yml and use the deploy.sh script which creates a user provided service
 ```
 cf create-user-provided-service sshfs -p '{"host":"192.168.1.5", "username":"ubuntu", "password":"password", "port":"22"}'
+# this also support "path":"/home/vcap/sharedfs" (default)

 cf push

 cf ssh cfsharedfs
-  ls /home/vcap/sshfs
+  ls /home/vcap/sharedfs

+cf scale -i 2
 ```
 The ``cf logs --recent cfsharedfs`` will show you what happened and show the result of ``df -h`` as which will show the SSHFS filesystem

 ## Key design points

-The SSHFS script is in .profile.d/setup.sh .
+The SSHFS script is in .profile.d/setup_sshfs.sh .
 The Cloud Foundry stager does execute all *.sh in ./profile.d/ - this is a feature usually leveraged in buildpacks but that your app can also leverage this.

 The shell script is parsing ``VCAP_SERVICE`` JSON using ``jq`` which is also included by default in the Cloud Foundry container.
-Read the script for more information - [https://github.com/avasseur-pivotal/cf-sharedfsphp/blob/master/.profile.d/setup.sh]
+Read the script for more information - [https://github.com/avasseur-pivotal/cf-sharedfsphp/blob/master/.profile.d/setup_sshfs.sh]

 ## Pros / Cons of SSHFS